Combining sourdough tanginess & bagel chewiness, these sourdough bagels are a step above & a great way to use sourdough starter discard!

-- 1 cup sourdough starter discard (8 oz, 227g), unfed, at room temperature
+- 1 cup sourdough starter discard, unfed, at room temperature, see Recipe Notes

-- 1 Tbsp brown sugar (19g), packed (either light or dark works)
+- 1 tablespoon brown sugar, packed, either light or dark

 For the Water Bath

-- Lightly grease a large bowl with oil or nonstick spray.
-Place the dough in the bowl, turning it to coat all sides in the oil.
+- Lightly grease a large bowl with oil.
+Place the dough in the bowl, turning it to coat all sides.
 Cover the bowl with a clean kitchen towel.
-Allow the dough to rise at room temperature for 60-90 minutes or until double in size (inside the cool oven with the light on works well).
+Allow the dough to rise at room temperature for 60 to 90 minutes or until double in size (the inside the oven with just the light on works well).

 - Prepare the Water Bath: Fill a 4 to 8 qt stock pot with 2 quarts of water and whisk in the honey.
 Bring water to a boil, then reduce heat to medium-high.
-Drop the bagels in, 2-4 at a time, making sure they have enough room to float around.
-Cook the bagels for 1 minute on each side (2 mins per side if you want a chewier bagel).
+Drop the bagels in, 2 to 4 at a time, making sure they have enough room to float around.
+Cook the bagels for 1 minute on each side (2 minutes per side if you want a chewier bagel).
 Remove from pot and drain slightly.
 When cool enough to handle, gently reshape into bagel shape if needed.

 - Using a pastry brush, brush the egg wash on top and around the sides of each bagel.
 Dip in toppings, if desired.
-Place 4 bagels onto each lined baking sheet.
+Place 4 bagels onto each lined baking pan.

-- Bake the Bagels: Bake for 20-25 minutes, rotating the pan halfway through.
+- Bake the Bagels: Bake for 20 to 25 minutes, rotating the pan halfway through.
 You want the bagels to be a dark golden brown.
 Remove from the oven and allow bagels to cool on the baking sheets for 20 minutes, then transfer to a wire rack to cool completely.